-Small/Mid Cap Equity

-Time Horizon Universe Benchmarks Index Benchmarks Rolling market cycle (approximately 3-5 years).
-Net of investment management fees, the total rate of return should exceed the Benchmark Index 1 .
+Small/Mid Cap Equity Time Horizon Universe Benchmarks Index Benchmarks Rolling market cycle (approximately 3-5 years). above the median of a Net of investment management fees, the total rate of return should exceed the Benchmark Index 1 .
 Volatility, as measured by the standard deviation of quarterly returns, should be no greater than 150% of the Benchmark Index 1 .

-Russell 2500 Index.
+1 Russell 2500 Index.

-International Equity-Developed Index

-Time Horizon Universe Benchmarks Index Benchmarks Rolling market cycle (approximately 3-5 years).
+International Equity-All Country World ex-U.S. Investable Markets Index Time Horizon Universe Benchmarks Index Benchmarks Rolling market cycle (approximately 3-5 years).
 Not applicable Net of investment management fees, the total rate of return should closely track the Benchmark Index 1 .
 Volatility, as measured by the standard deviation of quarterly returns, should be no greater than 150% of the Benchmark Index 1 .
-1 MSCI EAFE Index